aws-samples/aws-serverless-workshops/MultiRegion/README.md

 [README_InstallDevDependencies.md](README_InstallDevDependencies.md).
 This
 also includes setting up an EC2 instance if you would prefer to do this in the Cloud rather than your local machine.
 Follow those and then come back here.
+We also offer the ability to use a pre-configuted EC2 instance as well.

 ### Browser